stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 3 Points<br>**Actions** 1
 *You shut out the world with a terrifying cry, reverting your mind to its most basic instincts*

 You unleash a terrifying roar that numbs your higher reasoning, but allows you to perceive the world through primal instinct.
+While raging you receive the following:
+- -1d on all Intelligence checks
+- +1d vs conditions inflicted by spells from the Charm and Illusion schools
+- +1d Dexterity defense against targets in front of you
-For 1 minute, you have -1d on all Intelligence checks, but +1d vs conditions inflicted by spells from the Charm and Illusion schools.
-Additionally, you gain a vague sense that can perceive [Invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/) creatures and illusions.
+- You gain a vague sense that can perceive [Invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/) creatures and illusions.

 ## Raging Skald